acc97862/TOS-Addons/Modded addons/zoomyplus/README.md

 ### v1.0.6.1
 Code rewriting
-Custom keyboard lua can be edited in addon folder Rotating can be done while ui is still zoomed
+Custom keyboard lua can be edited in zoomyplus folder Rotating can be done while ui is still zoomed
 Control right click rotation speed can be edited in addons folder Fixed '/zplus reset' to reset zoom instead of '/zplus reset xy'